lanl-aea/waves/docs/tutorial_05_parameter_substitution.rst

    0 directories, 32 files

-The output files for this tutorial are very similar to those from :ref:`tutorial_simulation_waves` with a few key differences.
+The output files for this tutorial are very similar to those from :ref:`tutorial_simulation` with a few key differences.

 Most importantly, note that the build directory contains a file named ``rectangle_compression.inp.in``, which is